whodges/androidlib/README.md

    This isn't really a problem, just more of an out-of-date inconvenience.

 2. Going from NDK 25 to 26, "[NDK Root]\sources\cxx-stl\llvm-libc++" and "[NDK Root]\sources\cxx-stl\llvm-libc++abi" were removed.
-   These folders (which contain the C++ headers) are added as the first header search paths by default via $(StlIncludeDirectories), assuming you have 'Inherit from parent or project defaults' checked.
+   These folders (which contain the C++ headers) are added as the first header search paths by default via (StlIncludeDirectories), assuming you have 'Inherit from parent or project defaults' checked.
 Immediately after these two folders get added, "$(SysRoot)\usr\include" (C headers) and "$(SysRoot)\usr\include\c++\v1" (C++ headers) get added automatically (no matter what you do - you can't change this or their ordering).
 In this instance, the order is correct: C++ headers will be found first, and C headers